TopChiller can design and manufacture all types of water cooled chillers for you

 - Low oil level alarms etc.

-The above full protection devices with water-cooled chiller ensure your chiller unit working at a proper protection status.
+The above full protection devices with a water-cooled chiller ensure your chiller unit working at a proper protection status.

 Are Water-Cooled Chillers Energy-Efficient?

 This is definitely correct while you are comparing a water-cooled chiller with an air-cooled chiller.

 Water-cooled chillers are highly energy-efficient due to their corresponding minimum COP and IPLV, i.e., 4.2 and 5.2, respectively.